SFF’s Matching Pledge Program

 4. After SFF has confirmed the amount of eligible donations you’ve received, we’ll work with our Funder(s) to send you the matching grant funds.

 For donations to be eligible for claiming matching grant funds, they must meet the following requirements.
-Eligible donations:

 • Must be monetary donations.